Is Broccoli the New Carrot? Fighting AMD for Healthier Vision

 The macula is what gives us that sharp central vision.
 However, as we age, the macula begins to degenerate.
 AMD is a progressive disease for most people.
 Vision loss will be gradual, but it is possible that severe vision loss happens suddenly, which means that the macula has degenerated at a faster rate than normal.

 AMD isn’t always due to age.
-People that smoke or those with a family history of AMD are more likely to develop AMD at a younger age and have the degeneration will happen more quickly.
+People who smoke or those with a family history of AMD are more likely to develop AMD at a younger age and have the degeneration will happen more quickly.
 For those who smoke and have a family history of AMD, you should seriously consider quitting.

 Stages of AMD